 - problems with balance

-Your doctor may also perform an ENG if you suffer from one of the following conditions:
+Your doctor may also perform an ENG if you have any of the following conditions:

-- acoustic neuroma: a slow-growing tumor in the nerve that connects the brain and the ear
+- acoustic neuroma: a benign tumor on the acoustic (vestibulocochlear) nerve

 - labyrinthitis: inflammation of the inner ear

-- Ménière’s disease: an inner ear disorder that affects balance
+- Meniere’s disease: an inner ear disorder that affects balance and hearing

-- any known lesion in your inner ear
+- any suspected lesion in your inner ear

-For this test, electrode patches are placed above, below, and at each side of each of your eyes.
+For the caloric test, electrode patches are placed above, below, and on each side of each of your eyes.
 Another electrode is attached to your forehead.
-While your head is held in position, your doctor will put cold water into one of your ears.
-The electrodes will record all the movements of your eye as the water stimulates your inner ear and the nerves nearby.
-As cold water enters the ear, your eyes should move rapidly from side to side.
-Your doctor will then repeat this procedure with the other ear.
+While your head is held in position, your doctor will stimulate your balance system using warm and cool air.
+Sometimes water is used as well.
+The electrodes will record all the movements of your eyes as your inner ear and the nerves nearby react to temperature changes.

-During this test, your doctor will ask you to keep your head still while allowing your eyes to follow a light as it moves quickly across and beyond your field of vision, and then back again.
+For the oculomotor test, your doctor will ask you to keep your head still while allowing your eyes to follow a light as it moves quickly across and beyond your field of vision, and then back again.
+This allows your doctor to understand how your eyes track and move when following a target.

-For this test, your doctor will ask you to turn your head quickly to one side or to lie down and then sit or stand very quickly.
-This test measures the amount of activity in your eyes while you are making these movements.
+For a positional test, your doctor will ask you to turn your head quickly to one side or to lie down and then sit or stand very quickly.
+This test measures how your eyes respond to movement.

 If the results of your ENG tests are abnormal, it may indicate a problem with your inner ear or the area of your brain that is responsible for controlling the movement of your eyes.